jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 ## Servers - Unregistered

-### I'm running my client on the same machine/network as my Server but I can't connect to it
+### I'm running my Client on the same machine/network as my Server but I can't connect to it

-Connect your client to `127.0.0.1` (or `localhost` if that works for you).
-If you're running the client on a different machine to the Server but on the same network, then connect to the _local network_ address of the Server.
+Connect your Client to `127.0.0.1` (or `localhost` if that works for you).
+If you're running the Client on a different machine to the Server but on the same network, then connect to the _local network_ address of the Server.
 Do not connect via the Server's public (WAN) address.

 ### What address do I give to people so that they can connect to my Server?

 This should be your **public** IP address (find that with [Google](https://www.google.com/search?q=whatsmyip)).
-Connect your **own** Jamulus client to the **local** IP address of your Server (127.0.0.1 if it's on the same machine as your client).
+Connect your **own** Jamulus Client to the **local** IP address of your Server (127.0.0.1 if it's on the same machine as your Client).
 Note that your public IP address can change - see the note on "dynamic DNS" in [this guide](Running-a-Server#dynamic-dns-and-why-you-will-probably-need-it).

 ### What port numbers can I use?